HugoMatilla/Mongo-Node-Summary/3.Week/Homework3.1.md

 * When find() is called
 * When a cursor's limit() method is called
 * When a cursor's skip() method is called
-* When we call a cursor method passing a callback function to process query results :correct:
+* YES: When we call a cursor method passing a callback function to process query results :correct: